28 Surprising and Funny Chinese Words and Phrases (With Audio)

 有钱就是任性! or “Got cash, can do what I want!” is an expression used by wealthy Chinese people, or the average Joe who just got their paycheck and begins to behave recklessly or act immature.

-This expression comes from a real event that became a meme a couple years ago in which a rich man was being scammed by a pharmaceutical company.
+This expression comes from a real event that became a meme a few years ago in which a rich man was being scammed by a pharmaceutical company.
 The man kept going with the charade long after he discovered it was a scam, just because he wanted to see how far they’d go; he was so incredibly rich that it didn’t matter.

 15. 草莓族 (cǎo méi zú)